lizzencamelo/ethernet-test-applicaton/README.md

 #### Permission denied error
 - The tcpdump command requires root access.
 - Most Android devices are not rooted by default.
-- SOLUTION: Install the Superuser Management App, <a href="https://www.youtube.com/watch?v=JR4gDRYzY2c">Magisk</a>
+- SOLUTION: Install the Superuser Management App on the emulator, <a href="https://www.youtube.com/watch?v=JR4gDRYzY2c">Magisk</a>